 Unlike pixel, point cloud, or RCS based ID methods, Second Sight™ only needs to hit the target with one single beam.
 Making the method work at long range.

-Second Sight™ was originally developed with Ford for the self-driving car perception problem set.
+Second Sight™ was originally developed for the self-driving car perception problem set.
 More recently we are adapting the technology for drone, missile, aircraft and boat ID.

 We are honored to consider the U.S. Air Force a Partner.

 We are grateful to AFWERX for facilitating getting us on-contract.

 General Radar is developing a commercial solution to add hypersonics detection capability to existing radars.

 General Radar is helping evaluate the Mark-IV and Second Sight™ for the counter-drone problem set in the NCR-IADS.